Everything you need to know about hiking the Overland Track in Tasmania, one of the top 10 multi-day hikes in all of Australia!

 You’ll navigate a mix of single track and boardwalk, and when you see the fork to Barn Bluff continue straight (you’ll backtrack to do this tomorrow, unless you have lots of time and energy today).

 The trail heads downhill quite steeply, so take it easy on your knees before eventually landing at the newest hut on the Overland Track, Waterfall Valley Hut.

 Section 2 – Waterfall Valley Hut to Lake Windermere Hut

 - Time: 3 hours

-- Side Trips: Barn Bluff and Lake Will
+- Side Hikes: Barn Bluff and Lake Will

 Today is quite a short day, so you have a few options.
 Either take your time on the way to the hut, or backtrack and tackle Barn Bluff (weather permitting).

 If the weather is good and you didn’t do it yesterday, leave your heavy pack at the hut and head back up the hill towards Cradle Mountain.
 After 30 minutes or so you should hit the turn off to Barn Bluff.